tommyettinger/anim8-gdx/README.md

   - DIFFUSION
     - This is Floyd-Steinberg error-diffusion dithering.
     - It tends to look very good in still images, and very bad in animations.
+    - BURKES is essentially a variant on this type of error diffusion, though it often looks better.
     - SCATTER and NEUE are mostly the same as this algorithm, but use blue noise to break up unpleasant patterns.
     - WOVEN dither uses a repeating pattern reminiscent of braids or hexagons to break up patterns, but introduces its own; this pattern is about the same as what ROBERTS uses.
     - WREN dither uses both blue noise and the ROBERTS/WOVEN pattern, so most patterns it would add get broken up.